julian-garcia/inclusion-nudges/content/blog/3-inclusive-actions-psychological-safety.md

 One connection enabler is **group check-ins** which can simply be an opening question like *“How’s the weather where you are?”* or an anonymous question to gauge how the people on the team are doing (feeling, performing, etc.).
 This can also incorporate some survey questions to measure psychological safety within the team (use your organisation’s existing framework of questions or others suggested by [researchers](https://www.midss.org/content/team-learning-and-psychological-safety-survey)).

-There are several more ways to support connection in **Prompters to Connect & Increase Belonging** on page 417 in The Inclusion Nudges Guidebook and on page 70 in Inclusion Nudges for Leaders.
+There are several more ways to support connection in **Prompters to Connect & Increase Belonging** in The Inclusion Nudges Guidebook and Inclusion Nudges for Leaders.

 ## Show that you are open to critical input and invite people to give it to you